 Please note that our full service approach goes well beyond just producing the book files so it’s important to consider the total project requirements.
 Receiving a box of books from the printer is not “getting published”!

 There are no hidden costs, commissions or margins in our service.
 These can be used to make the initial cost appear low but will inflate the costs over the whole project.
 A common example is printing where some services will sell authors a large print run, or offer their books at a small discount from an inflated retail price.
 Our approach is to let you set your own retail prices and pass on printing at cost (the same prices publishers pay).
 If you’d like to get a better idea of the total likely costs for your book, contact us for a free, no-obligation quote.

 “Print-on-demand” refers to a printing system that lets you economically order paperback or hardback books in black and white or colour, as you need them, as few as one at a time, rather than having to print hundreds or thousands.
 It’s the system we recommend in most cases for self-published books.

-Unlike local printshops, the systems we use provide worldwide distribution as well as printing.
+Unlike local print shops, the systems we use add worldwide distribution for your book as well as printing.

 Because printed editions have very different layout requirements from ebooks, there are extra costs associated with the cover and text sections of your book.
 The word count and number of illustrations, if any, will also have an impact on cost.
-If you already have a printed edition, it’s usually straightforward to adjust your existing book layout for POD.
+If you already have a printed edition, it can be straightforward to adjust your existing book layout for POD.

 For longer print runs (typically 750+), you would probably use offset printing which will lower your unit print cost.
 The same systems we use for print on demand will generate the files for offset printing.
 However, unless you have a sales force, plus warehousing and distribution facilities in place, this is unlikely to be a good option for most self-publishers.